Table of Contents

 Beyond Flavor: Health Benefits of Saffron

-Did you know that saffron isn’t just about taste?
+Did you know that saffron isn't just about taste?
 This ancient spice has been prized for its medicinal properties since antiquity.
-Some modern studies suggest saffron may offer:
+Research from authoritative sources like the National Institutes of Health indicates that saffron may offer:

 - Mood Enhancement: May help alleviate symptoms of mild depression